 The next contender on the classic tastes menu is from Upouria.
 Their two-pack of French Vanilla and Caramel is a good way to try two classics for a reasonable price.
 They are naturally flavored, have no artificial flavors, are gluten-free, Halal and Kosher certified, and they’re vegan.

-This setup is also one of the only syrups on this list where the pump doesn’t need to be purchased separately—two of them come right in the box.
+This setup is also one of the only syrups for coffee on this list where the pump doesn’t need to be purchased separately—two of them come right in the box.

 If you’re a little hesitant about this syrup thing and you’re not committed enough for any of the larger bottles, this 3-pack of Jordan’s Skinny Syrups might be right up your alley.
 The flavors are Salted Caramel, Caramel Pecan, and Vanilla Caramel Crème, so they’re a little ‘zhuzhed’ up from the previous entries, but they come in smaller quantities so you won’t feel too weighed down by their presence.